gguuss/DietyOS/README.md

 Please take these resources with considerations of doubt and I encourage you to challenge these concepts and improve them.
 This resource is based on a study body of just mainly one person, myself, and the insights and observations that have been helpful for me to improve myself.
 The biases in the resources lean towards my taste and the observations might only make sense to me as they're from my frame of reference and perspective.

 ## Overview ##
 This is the foundation for a neurolinguistic program to help neurodivergent people understand themselves and improve their relationships.
+All of these topics and behaviors and interests need to be observed through the lens of intelligence - the smarter you are the more you "get it" and it's ok not to understand some of the things if they don't apply to you.

 This program / thought process consists of insights on people who are on the spectrum that once you internally understand will help you foster relationships and improve and understand your behavior and mood.
 The more aware of yourself and the patterns that you have, the better you will be able to understand them and respond in the best way to what you are feeling and what is going on in your mind.
 Additionally, understanding these patterns and behaviors will allow you to manage your mental health problems that you are creating for yourself through confusion in understanding the patterns and thought processes.
+If you find the subject / topic gives you certain feelings, maybe you should look more deeply into yourself to better understand the message of the thing, what the feeling is, and how / why it gives you a that feeling.

 # Behavior patterns
 * A certain clicking sensation when communicating with similar people